Jessica Krug

 Jessica Anne Krug (born c.
-1982) is an American historian, author, and activist who taught at George Washington University (GWU) from 2012 to 2020, eventually becoming a tenured associate professor of history.
-Her publications include Fugitive Modernities: Kisama and the Politics of Freedom, which was a finalist for the Frederick Douglass Prize and the Harriet Tubman Prize.
-Krug received media scrutiny in September 2020 following her admission that she had misrepresented her race and ethnicity during her career.
-Shortly after her misrepresentations were revealed, Krug resigned her position at GWU.
+1982) is an American historian, author, and activist.
+Krug taught at George Washington University (GWU) from 2012 to 2020, eventually becoming a tenured associate professor of history there.
+Her publications include Fugitive Modernities: Kisama and the Politics of Freedom, a history of the Kisama region in Angola; the book was a finalist for the Frederick Douglass Prize and the Harriet Tubman Prize.

-Biography
+In September 2020, Krug admitted that she had misrepresented her race and ethnicity during her career by pretending to be Black and Latina when she is actually a white Jewish woman.
+Shortly thereafter, she resigned from her position at GWU at the request of the GWU History Department.

+Early and personal life

-Jessica Anne Krug— who pronounces her surname Cruz (/kru:z/ or /kru:s/, kruuz or kruus in General American) — was raised in a Jewish family in Overland Park, Kansas, in the Kansas City metropolitan area.
-She graduated from the elite Barstow School, a co-ed private college prep school in south Kansas City.
-She later attended the University of Kansas without claiming to be a person of color before transferring to Portland State University, where she earned a bachelor's degree.
+Jessica Anne Krug—who pronounces her surname Cruz (/kru:z/ or /kru:s/, kruuz or kruus in General American)—was raised in a Jewish family in Overland Park, Kansas, in the Kansas City metropolitan area.
+She attended Hyman Brand Hebrew Academy and The Barstow School in Kansas City, a co-ed private college prep school in south Kansas City.
+She later attended the University of Kansas before transferring to Portland State University, where she earned a bachelor's degree in 2005.
+In 2009, she was awarded a $45,000 Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship.
 In 2012, Krug earned a Ph.D. from the University of Wisconsin–Madison, "one of the nation's most prestigious African-history programs".
-Her doctoral adviser there was James Sweet; eventually, when Krug extended her thesis and published it as a book, she did not acknowledge Sweet.
+Her doctoral adviser was James Sweet.

-Krug has stated that she suffers from unaddressed mental health issues, and that she began to pass as a light-skinned person of color as a juvenile to escape from trauma and emotional difficulties.
+Krug has stated that she lives with unaddressed mental health issues, and that she began to present herself as a light-skinned person of color as a juvenile to escape from trauma and emotional difficulties.

 Career

-Krug taught university classes in the Washington D.C. area, and lived in East Harlem in New York City.
 Krug began teaching history at George Washington University (GWU) in 2012.
 She gained tenure in 2018.
 As of 2020, she was an associate professor.
 Krug has authored articles and a book relating to African American history and Latin America.
 She has published essays in Essence and at the race-exploring website RaceBaitR.
-Krug received financial support from the Schomburg Center for Research in Black Culture that led to the publication of her book Fugitive Modernities.
-In 2009, she was awarded a $45,000 Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship.
+Krug received financial support from the Schomburg Center for Research in Black Culture that led to the publication of her book Fugitive Modernities: Kisama and the Politics of Freedom.

 Fugitive Modernities

-Krug is the author of Fugitive Modernities: Kisama and the Politics of Freedom, a book about the Quiçama people in Angola and within diaspora, especially in Brazil.
+Krug is the author of Fugitive Modernities: Kisama and the Politics of Freedom.
+The book is about the Quiçama people in Angola and in other places, especially Brazil.
 The book was a finalist for the Frederick Douglass Prize and the Harriet Tubman Prize.
 In Fugitive Modernities, Krug engages in a "rigorous examination of identity formation" of Kisama, a mountainous region in Angola that became a destination for those fleeing the slave trade in the late 16th century.
 Krug's book was the first history of the Kisama region.
 She argued that "Kisama allows us to imagine a more humane and less brutalized form of interpersonal relationship in which the structures erected by states to constrain us are overcome in favor of shared liberation."